Keyfactor/aws-secretsmanager-orchestrator/README.md

 This integration is compatible with Keyfactor Universal Orchestrator version 10.1 and later.

 ## Support
-The AWS Secrets Manager   Integration Universal Orchestrator extension is community open source and there is **no SLA**.
+The AWS Secrets Manager Universal Orchestrator extension is community open source and there is **no SLA**.
 Keyfactor will address issues as resources become available.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute bug fixes or additional enhancements, use the **[Pull requests](../../pulls)** tab.

 ## Requirements & Prerequisites

-Before installing the AWS Secrets Manager   Integration Universal Orchestrator extension, we recommend that you install [kfutil](https://github.com/Keyfactor/kfutil).
+Before installing the AWS Secrets Manager Universal Orchestrator extension, we recommend that you install [kfutil](https://github.com/Keyfactor/kfutil).
 Kfutil is a command-line tool that simplifies the process of creating store types, installing extensions, and instantiating certificate stores in Keyfactor Command.

 In order to use this integration, you should have..